edge-academy/Introduction-to-Web-Development/Week 7/lecture1.md

     ```
       ENV['FACEBOOK_APP_ID'] = "YOUR FACEBOOK APP ID"
     ```

+    ENV is a hash (you should recognize the square brackets that we are using to set the value for a key).
+We are setting our app id in the ENV hash with the key 'FACEBOOK_APP_ID'.
+You can find this key being used in the Facebook script `app/assets/javascripts/facebook.js.erb`.

 ## Setting up the Google Maps API
 1. Visit the [Google APIs Console](https://code.google.com/apis/console/?noredirect) and log in with your Google Account.